expo/expo/docs/pages/faq/z-index.md

 ---
-title: 'zIndex in React Native'
+title: 'Stacking overlapping views with zIndex in Expo and React Native apps'
 ---

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'